magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ### `test()` (required) {#test-method}

-The `test()` method must contain test steps described in a [docblock](#docblock).
-Returned arguments from this method are available in [constraints][].
-This method runs for each variation in a [data set][].
+The `test()` method must contain the test steps described in a [docblock](#docblock).
+The returned arguments from this method are available in [constraints][].
+This method is run for each variation in a [data set][].
 The `test()` method is required.

 In the following example, the test includes preconditions and test steps.
-Preconditions contain logic of different scenarios of creating a product, depending on the category state.
-Test steps perform:
+Preconditions contain a logic of different scenarios about creating a product (depending on the category state).
+Test steps are the following:

 - opening of the product creation grid page
-- searching by `sku` and opening of the product
+- searching by the `sku` parameter and opening of the product
 - editing of the found product
 - saving of the edited product

 <script src="https://gist.github.com/dshevtsov/27fae7c912604030e574.js"></script>

-Returned array is available in constraints within current variation.
+A returned array is available in constraints within current variation.

 ### `tearDown()` (optional) {#teardown-method}

-After [constraints][] of the variation have been performed, you can use the `tearDown()` method to get back the testing application to the initial state, to be ready for the next variation execution (for example, logging out, clearing data, clearing cache).
+When [constraints][] of the variation have been performed, you can use the `tearDown()` method to get back the testing application to the initial state to be ready for the next variation execution (for example, logging out, clearing data, clearing cache).

-For example, the following code deletes sales rule after each variation:
+For example, the following code deletes a sales rule after each variation:

 {%highlight php startinline=1%}
 public function tearDown()